faja/sensu-community-plugins/handlers/escalation/README.md

 # Escalation for sensu handlers

-## Configuration files
+## Configuration
 ### settings.escalation.json
+Put this file to conf.d dir and modify or add escalation scheme.
-Modify or add escalation scheme, you can use escalation scheme in check configuration file then ("escalation":"scheme_name").
+You can use escalation scheme in check configuration file then ("escalation":"scheme_name") to escalate of handling event.

 Escalation schemes contain one or more escalation levels.
 Escalation level keys:
 * start - number of occurrences when to start handle events for this level, [default=1]
-* stop - number of occurrences, after when to stop handle events for this level, [default=end of the world]
+* stop - how many times event will be handle, [default=infinity]
 * refresh - frequency of handling events (in seconds) [default=3600]

-eg.
-We have check with interval 60.
-We want to send notification to user1 for first 3 hours, every 1 hour.
-And after 3 hours we want to send the same notification to group1, every 3 hour.
+e.g. for scheme1 below,
+* user1 will be notified only 3 times with 30minutes refresh, starting with first event occurence
+* group1 will be notified every 3 hour, starting with 360th event occurence

 ```
 {
         "escalation": {

+                "keepalive":{
+                        "lev_1":{
+                                "refresh":"1h",
+                                "to":"user1@example.com, user2@example.com"
+                        }
+                },

                 "scheme1":{
                         "lev_1":{
                                 "start":1,
-                                "stop":10800,
-                                "refresh":3600,
+                                "stop":3,
+                                "refresh":"30m",
                                 "to":"user1@example.com"
                         },
                         "lev_2":{
-                                "start":10800,
-                                "refresh":10800,
+                                "start":360,
+                                "refresh":"3h",
                                 "to":"group1@example.com"
                                 }
                         }